 Many travelers prefer staying in a house instead of a hotel when they’re on vacation.
 If you have a spare room or apartment, you could make extra cash by renting it on Airbnb for days, weeks, or even months at a time.

 According to a survey from Earnest, Airbnb hosts earn an average of $500 a month.
-How much you can earn is limited only by the amount of extra space, where you live and what amenities you offer.
+How much you can earn is limited only by your amount of extra space, where you live, and what amenities you offer.

 To get started, make sure that you’re allowed to rent out your house or room.
 Some homeowners associations have rules against renting out your house, while some landlords also don’t want people subletting your apartment.
 If you’re in the clear, you can become an Airbnb host and start earning money right away.

 Don’t throw out your textbooks when the semester ends.
 Instead, consider selling them on BookScouter.
 This website compares offers from more than 30 book-buying vendors to help you earn the most money.

 To sell on BookScouter, provide information about the book and its condition and decide which offer to accept.
 It’s free to send in textbooks, and you’ll get paid fast, sometimes the same day your books are received.